This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. Keep flowering cacti in a bright location

-Most flowering cacti need at least four to six hours of direct sunlight each day, although some species (e.g., Epiphyllum) can tolerate shade.
-The amount of bright light required depends on the species, the growth rate, and the size of the plant.
+Flowering cacti generally require four to six hours of direct sunlight daily, with some species like Epiphyllum being able to tolerate shade.
+The required amount of bright light depends on factors such as the species, growth rate, and plant size.

 Be careful not to expose your cactus to too much sun.
 Some succulent plants are sunburned by intense light during the summer months, especially if they have been moved from a shaded area outdoors to full sun indoors.
 They may also be sunburned if the temperature is uncomfortably high and there is insufficient humidity in the air to prevent excessive evaporation of water from their leaves.

-To protect your cactus from burning, place it near a window that receives only indirect light or cover it with a sheer curtain or cloth.
-If your home has no natural light source, you can always use artificial lighting such as fluorescent tubes or compact fluorescent lights (CFLs).
+To prevent your cactus from getting burned, position it by a window with indirect light or shield it with a sheer curtain or cloth.
+If your home lacks natural light, consider using artificial lighting options like fluorescent tubes or compact fluorescent lights (CFLs).

 2. Avoid allowing the soil to dry out completely